devoxx/DevoxxGenieIDEAPlugin/README.md

 - Select "DevoxxGenie" and install plugin
 - In the DevoxxGenie window select Ollama and available model
 - Start prompting

+### Start in 2 Minutes using Cloud LLM

+- Start your IDEA and go to plugins > Marketplace and enter "Devoxx"
+- Select "DevoxxGenie" and install plugin
+- Click on DevoxxGenie cog (settings) icon and click on Cloud Provider link icon to create API KEY
+- Paste API Key in Settings panel
+- In the DevoxxGenie window select your cloud provider and model
+- Start prompting

 ### LLM Settings
 In the IDEA settings you can modify the REST endpoints and the LLM parameters.
 Make sure to press enter and apply to save your changes.